sib-swiss/RNAseq-introduction-training/docs/days/server_login.md

 If you were fast enough, then you will see your script `PENDING` or `RUNNING`.

 If not, then that means that your script has finished running.
-You do not know yet if it succeded or failed.
+You do not know yet if it succeeded or failed.
-To check this you need to have a look at the output file, `myOutput.o` in our case.
+To check this, you need to have a look at the output file, `myOutput.o` in our case.

-If everything worked you will see the normal output of your script.
+If everything worked, you will see the normal output of your script.
-Otherwise you will see some error messages.
+Otherwis, you will see some error messages.

 ### Specifying resources needed to SLURM

-When submitting the previous job, we did not specify to SLURM about our resource needs, which means that SLURM assigned it the default resources:
+When submitting the previous job, we did not specify our resource requirements to SLURM, which means that SLURM assigned it the default:
  * 1 hour
- * 1 cpu
+ * 1 CPU
- * 1 GB
+ * 1 GB of RAM

 Often, we will want something different from that, and so we will use options in order to specify what we need.